 What kinds of clients and ‘issues’ are you best suited to coach?

-Always meet the potential coach in person before you hire them.
+Meet the potential coach in person or virtually before you hire them.
 Do your research and go with questions.
 Listen to your gut – your body should feel at ease.
 You might feel a pulse of excitement.
 Afterwards check in with what your first instinct was about working with this person and pay attention to this.

 But it can’t all be about gut and instinct or at least your gut might get a little confused without some other information.
 So here are some things to consider when looking for and choosing a coach: